DaveL17/IndigoLogViewer/readme.md

 Indigo install.
 Select the folder to load all the log files or select a single log file to view.
 The app supports opening log files from a network location; however, this can affect load times depending on the speed of your network and the amount of data contained within the log files selected.
 Be patient, it may take a few beats to load.
-On an M4 MacBook, it loads 200,000 log lines in less than a second.
+On an M4 MacBook, it loads 200,000 log lines in less than a second when run on the server machine.

 The log file view is not updated in real time.
 To reload the log entry list to view new log entries, it's necessary to re-choose the log folder (due to legitimate modern browser-imposed security features).